Skip to main content

 Step 4: Pick Actions & Harvest

-1. Select the actions to include in this assessment.
-The wizard filters actions by the domain you chose in step 1.
+1. Select the actions this assessment covers.
+The form filters actions to the domain you picked in step 2.

-2. Set the reporting period — start date and end date.
-Make it match the work you selected.
+2. Set the reporting period start and end dates.

-3. Click Submit assessment and sign the transaction in your wallet.
+4. Click Submit assessment and sign in your wallet.

 How to know it worked

-• The wizard closes and you return to the assessment list.
+• The form closes and returns you to the assessment list.

-• If the card exposes an EAS Explorer link, you can open it to verify the attestation independently.
+• If an explorer link is available, you can open it to verify the record.

 If something goes wrong